Applicant

 By Emma MacMillan, Studio Manager

-The purpose of this month’s article is to help you understand how detailed and complex the print process truly is, and the value of working with someone who has the expertise to ensure your job is handled correctly.
-There is an enormous difference between a quality print job and simply sending your files to a local franchise print shop.
-Today, we open the doors of our Art/Production Department to give you an exclusive behind-the-scenes tour of what the print process looks like at BluePrints.
+The purpose of this month’s article is to help you understand how detailed and complex the print production process truly is, and the value of working with someone who has the expertise to ensure your job is handled correctly.
+There is an enormous difference between a high-quality print production job and simply sending your files to a local franchise print shop.
+Today, we open the doors of our Art/Production Department to give you an exclusive behind-the-scenes tour of what the print production process looks like at BluePrints.

 Note: While it is tempting to hire a freelance graphic designer to create materials that can be sent directly to a low-cost printer, not all graphic designers know how to properly prepare files for printing.
 Once a design is approved, the files must be “packaged”.
-Unless the graphic designer is trained in production management, the odds increase substantially for a less than satisfactory print job.
-The reasons vary from missing fonts and/or images, to the use of incompatible software, for example.
+Unless the graphic designer is trained in production management, the odds increase substantially for a less-than-satisfactory print job.
+The reasons vary from missing fonts and/or images to the use of incompatible software, for example.
 This generates delays, cost overruns, unanticipated proofing rounds, late-stage design changes, and sometimes disappointment over the finished job.
 Meticulous attention to detail at each step of the process is necessary to avoid these kinds of issues.

 Creating artwork requires taking multiple factors into account.
 Here are some of the most important elements to consider:

 Art must be prepared in the software that is best suited for the particular task, and in a version that is compatible with the selected print shop.
 If the print shop uses a newer or older version than what the art file was created with, you can run into problems.
-Some of the industry’s standard applications include: Illustrator, a drawing program to create logos or illustration; Photoshop, a pixel-based program to manipulate photos; and InDesign, a page layout program to create a single or multi-page document.
+Some of the industry’s standard applications include: Illustrator, a drawing program to create logos or illustrations; Photoshop, a pixel-based program to manipulate photos; and InDesign, a page layout program to create a single or multi-page document.

 Accurate layout

 Usually, files need to be built at actual size and use bleed space when appropriate.
-(This eliminates room for errors with the printing estimate and final printed result).
+(This eliminates room for errors with the printing estimate and final printed result.)
 If a file is not built correctly, the printer will have to spend time (and therefore charge you a fee) to readjust files to fit the correct specifications of the job.

 Approved fonts